aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 This demo will teach you how to build a conversational interactive voice response (IVR) system for a fictitious flower store that accepts orders over the phone.
 The voice application we build supports automatic speech recognition (ASR) and natural language understanding (NLU) using Amazon Lex, the same proven technology that powers Alexa.
 This example voice application is implemented as AWS Lambda functions written in JavaScript.

-This project is derived from a [basic template for a Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk).
+This project is derived from a [basic template for an Amazon Chime SDK PSTN application](https://github.com/aws-samples/amazon-chime-sdk-pstn-cdk).
 ## What does it Do?

 This deploys an Phone Number allocated by the Amazon Chime SDK PSTN Audio service and attaches it to a simple IVR application that is integrated with [Amazon Lex](https://aws.amazon.com/lex/).